-A positive development for the Kentucky business community was the General Assembly's 2010 passage of landmark unemployment insurance reform and 2012 legislation to ensure the system does not default on the federal loans.
-The legislation updates the unemployment insurance system in Kentucky, revives the depleted unemployment insurance trust fund, prevents further borrowing from the federal government and keeps Kentucky competitive with other states.
+The General Assembly's 2010 passage of unemployment insurance reform and 2012 legislation to ensure the system does not default on the federal loans were positive developments for Kentucky's business community.
+The legislation updates the state's unemployment insurance system, revives the depleted unemployment insurance trust fund, prevents further borrowing from the federal government and keeps Kentucky competitive with other states.
 The Chamber supports continued efforts to monitor the implementation of the legislation and future revisions to ensure the integrity of the system.